ML4ITS/hackathon2021-anomalydetection/README.md

 ### Comments:
 -  `Nan` values indicate that when calculating the rate, the denominator was 0. (e.g. `data drop rate`:`NaN` means that there have been no data attempts)
 -  Very low throughput indicates an anomaly (the resource allocated per user is too low to satisfy the user's needs)
--  High number of data/voice attempts is also indicationof an anomaly
+-  High number of data/voice attempts is also indication of an anomaly (some parameter misconfiguration is occurring)